 We are building an interdisciplinary team of engineers and scientists to understand and elucidate fundamental processes at interfaces to address pressing challenges in sustainable energy engineering.
-We endeavour to develop essential research, design, and communication skills in our group members towards becoming Canada's next generation of clean energy leaders.
+We endeavour to develop essential research, design, and communication skills in our group members towards shaping the next generation of clean energy leaders both in Canada and internationally.

 Interested students and postdocs, please contact Dr. Khan at email@example.com with your CV, research interests described in a brief email, and academic transcripts from all degrees in a single attachment.
 Please note that due to the large volume of emails only candidates selected for further discussions will be contacted.
 The EISEn group is committed to enhancing diversity in science and engineering.